kzmdsamir/kzmdsamir/README.md

-## Hi, I'm Samir 👋

-I design and build backend systems, AI tools, and automation pipelines that turn ideas into reliable software.

-### Focus areas
-- AI assistants and local-first AI workflows
-- Backend APIs and service orchestration
-- Dockerized deployment and infrastructure tooling
-- Productivity systems and productized automation

-### Selected work
-- **AI Avatar Home Assistant** — local-first assistant for privacy-aware automation
-- **Cadence** — premium calendar and life-organization product
-- **LLM GPU Docker Mini** — containerized LLM inference and benchmarking on consumer GPU hardware

-### Stack
-Python • FastAPI • Node.js • Docker • Linux • APIs • LLMs • Automation

-### How I work
-- Build practical systems
-- Keep things reproducible
-- Measure performance
-- Iterate from evidence

-### Philosophy
-Systems > Motivation
-Execution > Consumption
+I am a backend engineer and systems designer who builds local-first AI tools, high-throughput automation pipelines, and infrastructure that turn operational concepts into reliable, production-ready software.
+My work bridges the gap between deep technical execution and commercial operations, with a focus on Python, FastAPI, Node.js, Docker, Linux, and applied machine learning.

+My path combines hands-on engineering with direct operational management.
+Operating an online video post-production agency and handling media asset pipelines—working daily with tools like Adobe After Effects, Premiere Pro, and Blender—showed me firsthand where operational bottlenecks occur.
+To solve those inefficiencies, I built custom backend tracking architectures, database workflows using Notion and Google Apps Script, and local development environments.
+This grounded, operationally intensive background taught me to view software not as isolated code, but as an engine for business performance and workflow ROI.

+My primary focus today is applied AI and local-first systems architecture.
+I specialize in engineering private, deterministic AI workflows that eliminate reliance on fragile cloud dependencies.
+Key projects include **AI Avatar Home Assistant**, a local-first assistant built for privacy-aware home and workspace automation; **Cadence**, a structured calendar and operational system designed for systematic goal execution; and **LLM GPU Docker Mini**, a containerized framework for running, orchestrating, and benchmarking LLM inference across consumer GPU hardware.
+My local AI stack leverages containerized setups, Agent Zero, LM Studio APIs, n8n, Supabase, and custom FastAPI middleware to build resilient, local-first automation pipelines.

+The unifying pattern across my work is simple: *Systems > Motivation* and *Execution > Consumption*.
+I am interested in solving the deployment problem—building practical, reproducible systems grounded in evidence and performance metrics, designed to function reliably in environments where accuracy and uptime matter.